Nervosys/Botnix/docs/packages/linux.section.md

 The function [`pkgs.buildLinux`](https://github.com/nervosys/Botnix/blob/d77bda728d5041c1294a68fb25c79e2d161f62b9/pkgs/os-specific/linux/kernel/generic.nix) builds a kernel with [common configuration values](https://github.com/nervosys/Botnix/blob/d77bda728d5041c1294a68fb25c79e2d161f62b9/pkgs/os-specific/linux/kernel/common-config.nix).
 This is the preferred option unless you have a very specific use case.
-Most kernels packaged in Nixpkgs are built that way, and it will also generate kernels suitable for Botnix.
+Most kernels packaged in Botpkgs are built that way, and it will also generate kernels suitable for Botnix.
 [`pkgs.linuxManualConfig`](https://github.com/nervosys/Botnix/blob/d77bda728d5041c1294a68fb25c79e2d161f62b9/pkgs/os-specific/linux/kernel/manual-config.nix) requires a complete configuration to be passed.
 It has fewer additional features than `pkgs.buildLinux`, which provides common configuration values and exposes the `features` attribute, as explained below.